 • The term “junk food” was first popularized in the 1960s, but only really caught on following the release of the top radio hit, “Junk Food Junkie" in 1976.

-• Say it ain't so!
-The iconic Twinkie was threatened with extinction when maker Hostess filed for bankruptcy in 2012.
-The following year the company was bought up by a global management firm and the famous snack cake returned to store shelves to the delight of millions of Americans coast to coast.
+•The iconic Twinkie was threatened with extinction when maker Hostess filed for bankruptcy in 2012.
+The following year the company was bought up by a global management firm.
+Soon the famous snack cake returned to store shelves to the delight of millions of Americans coast to coast.
 The rapid turn of events was later billed as "the sweetest comeback in history ever."

 • The Tootsie Roll is named after its creator Leo Hirshfield's daughter Clara, whose nickname was "Tootsie."